Visual and Performing Arts

 What Grades is SMAART for?

-This summer's SMAART program is for rising 4th through 8th Grade students (current 3rd through 7th Grades).
-Some classes are designated only for rising 7th and 8th Graders.
+This summer's SMAART program is for rising 4th through 12th Grade students (current 3rd through 11th Grades).

 What are the days and hours of SMAART?